dijeungi/dijeungi/README.md

-<h1 align="left">Hi 👋 This is Dasom Kim, a developer who codes dreams.</h1>
+<h1 align="left">Hi 👀 Im Junho Choi - a FullStack Developer with a passion for AI</h1>
 <h3 align="left">I am working with the mission of change the world a better than yesterday!</h3>

-- 👩‍💻 All of my projects are available at [https://charmed-summer-94a.notion.site/20ca1bad28ea4011b5a224feb859cfc5](https://charmed-summer-94a.notion.site/20ca1bad28ea4011b5a224feb859cfc5)

-- 💬 Ask me about **react, vue.js and solidity**
+- 👩‍💻 From building rich frontend experiences with React and Next.js
+to designing Backend systems using Spring Boot and Python,
+I love bringing ideas to life end-to-end — including deployment with AWS and Docker.

 - 📫 How to reach me **dijeungi@naver.com**